African All Stars Transfer News and Rumours: Inter Milan to offer Perisic in swap deal for Partey | Goal.com

 Aubameyang set to sign new Arsenal contract

-Pierre-Emerick is expected to sign a new three-year contract at Arsenal, Sky Sports reports.
+Pierre-Emerick Aubameyang is expected to sign a new three-year contract at Arsenal, Sky Sports reports.

 Aubameyang who joined Arsenal from Borussia Dortmund in 2018, has entered the final year of his contract.